 The role of financial education regarding children and young people;

-Whether schools and teachers should be assisted to teach financial concepts, and how;
+Whether schools, teachers and parents should be assisted to teach financial concepts, and how;

 The responsibility of households when facing challenges;

-The role of financial education for the financial system to develop its function of channeling savings correctly;
+The role of financial education for the financial system to develop its function of channelling savings correctly;

 How WSBI-ESBG members can contribute in financial education efforts.